Contributing to pydeck

 Local development in Jupyter

-To test local changes to Pydeck in a Jupyter notebook, set up a virtual environment as described above, then start a local Jupyter notebook:
+To test local changes to pydeck in a Jupyter notebook, set up a virtual environment as described above, then start a local Jupyter notebook:

 jupyter notebook